nkanu17/mario-convolutional-auto-encoder-a3c/readme.md

 The objective of this project is to test the generalization capabilities of reinforcement learning on unseen states.
 The baseline A3C is efficient but can only be trained on individual levels

+The A3C implementation was inspired by vietnguyen91 github

 ## Design